modille/resume/index.md

   - Camping
   - Hiking
   - Waterfalls
+- name: Technology
+  keywords:
+  - Mechanical keyboards
+  - Vim

 references:
 - name: Meera R. (Engineering Manager, UPMC Enterprises)
+  reference: >
-  reference: Matt has a great positive attitude.
-He is extremely thorough with
-    his work and delivers consistently on time.
+    Matt has a great positive attitude.
+He is extremely thorough with his work and delivers consistently on time.
 There has not been a single user story that he has taken on for a sprint, which he did not complete.
     In addition, once he completes his user stories, he looks for ways in